 If you love this Easy Buckeye Chex Mix Recipe as much as I do, please write a five-star review, and be sure to help me share on Facebook and Pinterest!

-Easy Buckeye Chex Mix Recipe
+Sweet and Salty Chex Mix Recipe

 - In a large mixing bowl, combine the Chex cereal, Cheerios cereal, peanut butter chips, dry roasted peanuts, and mini peanut butter cups.